Helenheting/project-pages/about.md

 ---
 layout: page
-title: "Chase My Dream"
+title: "About Me"
 description: "Writing 100 words a days makes me better."
 header-img: "img/homepage.jpg"
 ---

 Hi,this is He Ting.
-You can also call me Helen.^^.
+You can also call me Helen.
 Welcome to my blog.
-You can see my resume here: [My resume](/He Ting.pdf) And you can contact with me by email.
+You can see my resume here: [My resume]({{ site.url }}/assets/He Ting.pdf).
+And you can contact with me by email.
 My email address is hetinghelen@hotmail.com.